knobs-dials/straceD/README.md

 Options:
   -h, --help       show this help message and exit
   -c               use strace's -c, which prints a syscall summary but not the
-                   individual ones (is the default)
+                   individual ones (default)
   -C               use strace's -C, which prints both individual syscalls and
-                   a summary (default is -c)
+                   a summary
   -f               use strace's -f, which follows forked processes.
-  --forget=FORGET  How quickly to forget a process that is now behaving itself
+  --forget=FORGET  After how many seconds of behaving (no longer in D state)
-                   (no longer in D state).
-Default: 5 -s, --sleep      time in seconds to sleep between checks.
+                   we forget about a process, in seconds.
+Default: 5 -s, --sleep      time to sleep between checks, in seconds.
 Default: 1.0 -q, --quiet      suppress some of our own stdout messages, and some of strace's attach/detach stuff

 ```